dmitryleskov/stream-hygiene/part1.md

 If you know of any other techniques or edge cases, please post in the comments.

-## Avoiding Stream memoization ##
+## Rules for Avoiding Stream Memoization ##

 1.  **Define streams using `def` and never store them in `val`s.**

     This should be obvious, because `val` *ensures* that memoizaion occurs - see `Stream` scaladoc - but obvious things are often worth stating explicitly.

-2.  **Pass streams around via by-name parameters, consume them in tail-recursive functions.**
+2.  **Consume streams in tail-recursive functions.**

-    This ensures that references to the original stream do not remain on the call stack, effectively holding the entire stream.
+    Again, this is rather obvious - if the consuming function is recursive, but not tail-recursive, a reference to the original stream will remain on the call stack, effectively holding the entire stream in memory.
+    (Not to mention that it would likely throw a `StackOverflowError` when there is still plenty of memory available on the heap.)

+    How the tail-recursive functions manage to avoid the OOM?
+    Let's decompile an example:

+          @tailrec
+          def sum(xs: Stream[Int], z: Int = 0): Int =
+            if (xs.isEmpty) z else sum(xs.tail, z + xs.head)

+    Here is what the decompiler produces:

+          public int sum(Stream<Object> xs, int z) {
+            for (;;) {
+              if (xs.isEmpty()) return z;
+              z += BoxesRunTime.unboxToInt(xs.head());
+              xs = (Stream)xs.tail();
+            }
+          }

-    In the below example, although the inner function `loop` is tail-recursive, the `sum` function that calls it will hold a reference to the head of the stream in its parameter:
+    Notice that the `xs` parameter is reused.
+It gets overwritten on each loop iteration, so it always holds a reference to the not-yet processed *remainder* of the original stream.

+3.  **Pass streams around via by-name parameters.** (Make sure to read the [corollary](#corollary) below.)

+    Sometimes you need to pass a stream trough intermediate functions before its consumption, but that would leave references to the stream on the call stack.

+    Typical example:

           def sum(xs: Stream[Int]): Int = {
             @tailrec
             def loop(acc: Int, xs: Stream[Int]): Int =
-              if (xs.isEmpty) acc else loop(acc+xs.head, xs.tail)
+              if (xs.isEmpty) acc else loop(acc + xs.head, xs.tail)
             loop(0, xs)
           }

+    Although the inner function `loop` is tail-recursive, the `sum` function that calls it will hold a reference to the head of the stream in its parameter.

+    The advice commonly found on the Net is to pass the stream around in a "container", such as a single-element array or an `AtomicReference`, and nullify its contents in the consuming function.
+But this results in awkward-looking, impure code.
+I am not sure why the built-in language feature that achieves the same effect gets overlooked.

-    but if you make `xs` a by-name parameter to `sum`, it will hold a *function* that only gets computed right before the call to `loop`:
+    In the above example, if you make `xs` a *by-name* parameter to `sum`, what gets actually passed is a *function*, computed right before the call to `loop`, so its result does not hold the entire stream:

           def sum(xs: => Stream[Int]): Int = {
              .  .  .

-    and its result does not hold the entire stream.
+    <small>As you may have noticed when reading about Rule #2, you could also

-    You can also get rid of the outer function altogether using a default parameter value:
+    get rid of the outer function altogether using a default parameter value:</small>

           @tailrec
           def sum(xs: Stream[Int], z: Int = 0): Int =
             if (xs.isEmpty) z else sum(xs.tail, z + xs.head)

+    <small>but that is not always possible.</small>

-3.  **Corollary: When defining stream-consuming functions in traits, wrap them in methods accepting streams as by-name parameters.**
+    <span id="corollary">**Corollary: When defining stream-consuming functions in traits,
+    wrap them in functions accepting streams as by-name parameters.**</span>

     This one is subtle, and I would say the most unfortunate, because you have no control over the root cause of this restriction.